-As seen from the theory explained above we come to know that in the code written the variable ‘a’ is of data type integer which is denoted by int a.
+As seen from the theory explained above we come to know that in the above code, the variable ‘a’ is of data type integer which is denoted by int a.
 So the variable ‘a’ will be used as an integer type variable throughout the process of the code.
-An, in the same way, the variables ‘b’, ‘c’ and ‘d’ are of type float, character and string respectively.
+And, in the same way, the variables ‘b’, ‘c’ and ‘d’ are of type float, character and string respectively.
 And all these are kinds of data types.

-A data structure is a collection of different forms and different types of data having a specific operation that can be performed.
+A data structure is a collection of different forms and different types of data that has a set of specific operations that can be performed.
 It is a collection of data types.
-It is a collection of organizing the items in terms of memory and also the way of accessing each item through some defined logic.
+It is a way of organizing the items in terms of memory, and also the way of accessing each item through some defined logic.
 Some examples of data structures are stacks, queues, linked lists, binary tree and many more.

 Data structures perform some special operations only like insertion, deletion and traversal.
 For example, you have to store data for many employees where each employee has his name, employee id and a mobile number.
-So this kind of data requires complex data which is data structure comprised of multiple primitive data types.
+So this kind of data requires complex data management, which means it requires data structure comprised of multiple primitive data types.
 So data structures are one of the most important aspects when implementing coding concepts in real-world applications.

 Difference between data type and data structure:

 |Data Type is the kind or form of a variable which is being used throughout the program.
 It defines that the particular variable will assign the values of the given data type only||Data Structure is the collection of different kinds of data.
 That entire data can be represented using an object and can be used throughout the entire program.|